bromlu/Pyzzle/README.md

 ## Installation

+First you'll need to install SFML, there are tutorials on how to do that [here.](https://www.sfml-dev.org/tutorials/2.5/)

-Run this command to build the python module.
+After you have installed SFML, run this command in the project root to build the python module.

 ```python
 python setup.py build